Bakharwal dog

-The Bakharwal dog is found in northern India.
-It is an ancient working Indian dog breed found in Ladakh and across the Pir Panjal Range of India, where it has been bred for many centuries by the Bakarwal Gujjar nomadic tribe as a livestock guardian dog and settlement protector.
-While the Bakharwal Dog is mainly found in India, it is found in smaller numbers in Afghanistan and Pakistan.
+The Bakharwal dog is a livestock guardian dog found in northern India.
+It is an ancient working Indian dog breed found in Ladakh and across the Pir Panjal Range of Jammu and Kashmir, India.

+It has been bred by the Gaddis, Jats, Gujjar and Bakerwal castes, as well as other local people of Jammu and Kashmir and Himachal Pradesh, for the purpose of guarding their flocks of goats, sheep and cattle, along with their houses, from centuries.

-A recent study says that this breed is on the verge of extinction and Bakerwal community has appealed to include this animal in the endangered species category.
+While the Bakharwal Dog is mainly found in Jammu and Kashmir region, India.
+A recent study says that this breed is on the verge of extinction and has appealed to include this animal in the endangered species category by local communities.
 Of late, there were many cases when this mountain breed of dog contracted rabies or was shot by separatist militants.